Audiveris/audiveris/docs/_pages/ui_tools/chords.md

 However, by selecting one or several notes, we can indirectly select and act on these chords.

-This is made possible via the usual popup menu which can provides a specific `Chords...` sub-menu, whose content tightly depends on the chords configuration.
+This is made possible via the usual pop-up menu which can provides a specific `Chords...` sub-menu, whose content tightly depends on the chords configuration.

 ---